TEXAS DIR: DBITS

 DYONYX: Offering Deliverables-Based IT Services to Texas

 DYONYX is committed to public service initiatives in the Texas with lasting impact.
-DYONYX contracted with the Texas Department of Information Resources (DIR) to offer creative, deliverables-based IT solutions (DBITS) to DIR customers facing an upgrade, migration and transformation of their IT infrastructures.
+DYONYX has been awarded a DIR Cooperative contract to offer creative, deliverables-based IT solutions (DBITS) to DIR customers facing an upgrade, migration and transformation of their IT infrastructures.
 Learn more about the terms of the contract and ordering instructions, our DYONYX services, the DIR Cooperative Contracts Program and how to contact us.

 INFORMATION TECHNOLOGY PROJECT MANAGEMENT

 Project Management service providers may perform any or all of the project management processes identified by the Project Management Institute as published in the PMBOK® Guide, Fifth Edition or most recent.

 Examples of included services: utilizing the Customer’s tools and processes, using off-the-shelf tools, using Vendor’s own proprietary tools and processes to manage a project and using the Texas Project Delivery Framework.
 Information about the framework tool can be found HERE.

 IT Assessments and Planning may include IT effectiveness, maturity, governance, project management and architecture.
 Strategic planning activities may include mission statement development, visioning and goals, objectives, and strategy development.
 Tactical planning may require that actionable plans and roadmaps be provided.

 Examples of included services: IT assessments, including enterprise architecture and cloud assessments; staff knowledge, skills and abilities (KSAs) assessments; bandwidth assessments, network performance and strategic and tactical planning.

 Customers purchasing services under this Contract shall negotiate pricing directly with the Vendor in accordance with the Customer’s Statement of Work.